iudukala/graphql_task/README.md

 > Use Jest for your testing

-jest used. not having esm support however, caused a significant delay
+jest used. not having esm support however, caused a significant delay. also added test running to github actions

 > Use <https://nexusjs.org> to automatically generate your GraphQL schemas